The TCEQ and Colonias

 Supplemental Environmental Projects (SEP) - In lieu of administrative penalties, a respondent in any enforcement matter before the TCEQ can choose to invest penalty dollars in improving the environment.
 Some SEP funds have been used to connect colonias to existing water and/or sewer systems or to provide septic tanks for colonia residents, for example.

-Certificates of Convenience and Necessity - The TCEQ issues certificates of convenience and necessity (CCN), which give the holder the legal right to provide water and/or sewer utility service, delineate the service area, and also obligate the certificate holder to provide service to every customer and qualified applicant who requests service within that area (responsibility for issuing CCNs will shift to the Texas Public utility Commission on September 1, 2014).
+Certificates of Convenience and Necessity - The TCEQ issues certificates of convenience and necessity (CCN), which give the holder the legal right to provide water and/or sewer utility service, delineate the service area, and also obligate the certificate holder to provide service to every customer and qualified applicant who requests service within that area.
+(Note: responsibility for issuing CCNs was transferred to the Texas Public utility Commission on September 1, 2014).

 Issues related to CCNs sometimes issues can delay provision of water and/or wastewater service, especially when competing jurisdictions seek to provide service to the same area or the applicant cannot prove they have the financial, managerial, or technical capacity to serve their area.
 The Texas Water Development Board (TWDB) will not release funds under its Economically Distressed Areas Program (EDAP) for colonia water and sewer service if there are CCN disputes.

 On-Site Sewage Facilities - On-site sewage facilities (OSSFs) are regulated by the TCEQ and political subdivisions can receive authorization from the TCEQ for delegation of the program in their locality.
 Sec.
 366.035 of the Health and Safety Code requires a political subdivision to receive OSSF delegation before TWDB can release EDAP funding for colonias water and/or sewer service.
 In addition, TCEQ’s OSSF rules are referenced in the MSRs an EDAP applicant must adopt.